moebiussurfing/ofxCurvesTool/readme.md

 		}
 	}

+To get the interpolated value between two integer x values call:

+     float vv = curvesTool.getAt(float_index);

+Where float_index can be a float.

 ## Enable/Disable

 The interface only listens to mouse and keyboard events when it is drawn.
 It's a little magical, but if you're interested in the details see the implementation for `ofxCurvesTool::drawEvent()`.